jasondborneman/solartidbyt/README.md

 I think

+**Update:** I've commented out the creation of this frame in the animation.
+It's hovering around 5.08 acres but going up and *down* which isn't right.
+I need to revisit my math.
+Until then it's removed.

 ## Deploying to your Tidbyt
 I'm running a cron job on a Raspberry Pi that calls a script.
 The script does the following:
 1. Runs `$ pixlet render solarlife.star`